awsdocs/amazon-connect-admin-guide/doc_source/add-apple-business-chat-features.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/abc-rich-link.png)

-## Use Apple Business Chat contact attributes in contact flows<a name="apple-business-chat-flows"></a>
+## Use Apple Messages for Business contact attributes in contact flows<a name="apple-business-chat-flows"></a>

-Contact attributes enable you to store temporary information about the contact so you can use it in the contact flow\.
+Contact attributes enable you to store temporary information about the contact so you can use it in the flow\.

-For example, if you have different lines of business using Apple Business Chat, you can branch to different contact flows based on the **AppleBusinessChatGroup** contact attribute\.
-Or, if you want to route Apple Business Chat messages differently from other chat messages, you can branch based on MessagingPlatform\.
+For example, if you have different lines of business using Apple Messages for Business, you can branch to different flows based on the **AppleBusinessChatGroup** contact attribute\.
+Or, if you want to route Apple Messages for Business messages differently from other chat messages, you can branch based on MessagingPlatform\.

 For more information about contact attributes, see [Use Amazon Connect contact attributes](connect-contact-attributes.md)\.

-Use the following contact attributes to route Apple Business Chat customers\.
+Use the following contact attributes to route Apple Messages for Business customers\.

 | Attribute | Description | Type | JSON |